kubernetes-hy/kubernetes-hy.github.io/data/part-5/2-custom-resource-definitions.md

 And finally bind the ServiceAccount and the role.
 There are two types of bindings as well: [ClusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) and [RoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings).
 If we used a *RoleBinding* with a *ClusterRole* we would be able to restrict access to a single namespace.
 For example, if permission to access secrets is defined to a ClusterRole and we gave it via *RoleBinding* to a namespace called "test" they would only be able to access secrets in the namespace "test" - even though the role is a "ClusterRole".

-In our case *ClusterRoleBinding* is required since we want the controller to access all of the namespaces from the namespace it's deployed in, in this case namespace "default".
+In our case *ClusterRoleBinding* is required since we want the controller to access all of the namespaces from the namespace it's deployed in, in this case, namespace "default".

 **clusterrolebinding.yaml**